Advances in Epigenetics:

 Xiaotian Zhang, PhD, Assistant Professor, Biochemistry and Molecular Biology, University of Texas Health Science Center at Houston

-The Keck Conference sponsors are the Gulf Coast Consortia (GCC) and its educational and training arm, the Keck Center, a collaborative organization of biomedical institutions in the Houston area (www.gulfcoastconsortia.org).
+The Keck Conference sponsors are the Gulf Coast Consortia (GCC) and its educational and training arm, the Keck Center, a

-For many years, the GCC has supported training programs and research consortia through its eight member institutions: Baylor College of Medicine, Rice University, University of Houston, The University of Texas Health Science Center at Houston, The University of Texas M.D.
-Anderson Cancer Center, The University of Texas Medical Branch at Galveston, Institute of Biosciences and Technology of Texas A&M, and Houston Methodist Research Institute.
+research consortia through its eight member institutions: Baylor College of Medicine, Rice University, University of Houston, The University of Texas Health Science Center at Houston, The University of Texas M.D.
+Anderson Cancer Center, The University of Texas Medical Branch at Galveston, Institute of Biosciences and Technology of Texas A&M University, and Houston Methodist Research Institute.

 Recent past conferences include: